+- Creating test suites from the test procedures for efficient test execution. - Verifying and updating bi-directional traceability between the test basis and test cases.

+- Executing test procedures

+- manually or

-- Verifying and updating bi-directional traceability between the test basis and test cases - Executing test procedures either manually or by using test execution tools, according to the planned sequence - Logging the outcome of test execution and recording the identities and versions of the software under test, test tools and testware - Comparing actual results with expected results
+- by using test execution tools.

+- Logging the outcome of test execution and recording the identities and versions of the software under test, test tools and testware